CICM/CicmWrapper/README.md

 #### To compile :

 Add the sources files to your project.
 Include "pd_enhanced.h" file instead of "m_pd.h".
-Compile like any PD Project.
+Compile like any Pd Project.
+You can use the projects to compile the externals : XCode for Mac Os, Visual Studio for Windows and Code::Block for Linux.
+Projects are compiled against Pd Extented 0.43 then the externals are not compatible with older versions of Pd but are compatible with Pd 0.45.
+Note that if you compile against Pd 0.45, the externals won't work with Pd 0.43.

-###### XCode projects :
+###### XCode && Code::Block projects :

 The frameworks and headers search paths are : "$SRCROOT/../../../../SDKs/pd-extended/pd/src".
 The "pd-extented" folder contains the sources of Pure Data.
-If you want to contribute to the project, it would better to keep the same path.
+If you want to contribute to the project, it would be better to keep the same path.
-Nevertheless, it could be easier to link the project with Pure Data installation in the "Application" folder.
+If you want to use one of this projects, just duplicate it and change its name.

 ###### Visual Studio projects :

 The Visual Studio projects are linked with the Pure Data installation folder : "C:\Program Files (x86)\pd\bin\".
+This path will change in the futur and will be : "$SRCROOT/../../../../SDKs/pd-extended/pd/src".
 Note that you need to create a pd.lib that you can create from the pd.dll file.
 To create pd.lib :